Two New Kits and Bundle Bargains For June

 Table built using Product Table Builder by The Crafty Owl - Independent Stampin' Up!
 Demonstrator.

-Today I'm sharing my design team card for our new challenge over at As you See It where it's time for an interesting colour challenge:
+Today I'm sharing my design team card for our new challenge over at As you See It where Jane has a theme challenge for us:

 Here's the low-down on today's card: